 - Blocked Resources : Still in search console, under google index you can view your blocked resources .
 There is a detailed explanation of how to unblock these resources.
 For this site JoanneDewberry.co.uk I have 22 blocked resources all with the same robots.txt address so worth researching.

-- Page Speed Test : Provides you with detailed information on what is causing your webiste to be slow!
+- Page Speed Test : Provides you with detailed information on what is causing your website to be slow!
 This site was loading very slowly which I had become aware of myself as a user.
-The test provides you with information to rectify this, in my case it’s mostly images!
+The test provides you with information to rectify this, in my case, it’s mostly images!
 It’s always worth editing images to the right size on PicMonkey then loading them onto your blog/website rather than editing them in the back office.
 Images straight from cameras and phones are massive files.

 - Checking your site information : Did you know if you type site: followed by your website domain ie. site:charliemoos.co.uk you get a breakdown of your pages, titles tags, descriptions etc ..
-I found a few spelling mistakes and also more importantly realise that some of my meta descriptions could be better!
+I found a few spelling mistakes and also, more importantly, realise that some of my meta descriptions could be better!

 I think it’s important here to note that whilst these tips will help you improve your website fact!
 If you are a bit like me and in some areas technically challenged it is worth seeking out advice.
-For parts of Charlie Moo’s I was unsure of what the problem was let alone how to rectify it therefore I complied the information and asked my host (Create) for help.
-Also remember that any changes you make will take a while to be picked up via google but it will be worth it in the long run!
+For parts of Charlie Moo’s I was unsure of what the problem was let alone how to rectify it, therefore, I complied the information and asked my host (Create) for help.
+Also, remember that any changes you make will take a while to be picked up via google but it will be worth it in the long run!